Water Infrastructure Finance and Innovation (WIFIA)

 Length and Time Phasing of Assistance

-WIFIA loans may have a length of up to 35 years after substantial completion, allowing payment amounts to be smaller throughout the life of the loan.
-Prospective borrower has up to 1 year to submit their application from the time they are selected.
-The WIFIA program will disburse proceeds of the WIFIA credit instrument to reimburse eligible project costs incurred based on submitted invoices and receipts.
+Projects seeking WIFIA loans should have a construction period of approximately 5 years or less.
+The WIFIA loan may have a length of up to 35 years after construction completion, allowing payment amounts to be smaller throughout the life of the loan.
+Prospective borrower has up to one year to submit their application from the time they are selected.
+The WIFIA program will disburse proceeds of the WIFIA loan to reimburse eligible project costs incurred based on submitted invoices and receipts.
 Disbursements may be scheduled as often as once per month.

 Who do I contact about this opportunity?